Run, Richard, run!

 University of Minnesota Law School Professor Richard Painter has announced the formation of an exploratory committee for a possible Senate candidacy.
 He is interested in the seat held by the appointed Democratic incumbent, Tina Smith.
 According to the Star Tribune, Painter is “unsure whether he would run as a Republican, Democrat or independent.”
 He’s funny-peculiar that way.

 John would prefer that Painter not run for the Republican nomination, and that is a completely reasonable position.
 It is not clear if he is a Republican, though he found it useful to identify himself as such when he endorsed Hillary Clinton for president.
 He would not find it useful if he were to seek the Republican nomination.
 I doubt that is what he has in mind.
-He would be crushed by Karen Housley if he were to contest the nomination with her.
+He would be crushed by Karin Housley if he were to contest the nomination with her.
 If that is what he has in mind, however, I urge him to go for it.
 I would enjoy watching him be crushed.

 Holding himself out as a Republican is not the only funny-peculiar thing about Professor Painter.
 He also holds himself out as an ethics guru.
 If he took the ethics shtick seriously, he wouldn’t go around calling conservative Republicans like us “far-right extremists.”
 That is a profoundly pathetic ploy of the mindless left.
 Painter’s belief in ethics is approximately as serious as his Republican bona fides.
 He is — how to put it? — a phony.